-- 34. We repeat the need to be precise about the information in question. - 35.
+- 35. We repeat the need to be precise about the information in question. - 36.
 P needs to be able to retain enough information for a sufficient amount of time in order to make a decision.
-The Act specifies at s.3(3), however, that 'the fact that a person is able to retain the information relevant to a decision for a short period only does not prevent him from being regarded as able to make the decision.' - 36.
-This is an important consideration, particularly when dealing with the elderly or those with deteriorating memories.
-Capacity is the assessment of the ability to make a decision 'at the
+The Act specifies at s.3(3), however, that 'the fact that a person is able to retain the information relevant to a decision for a short period only does not prevent him from being regarded as able to make the decision.' - 37.
+This is an important consideration, particularly when dealing with those with deteriorating memories.
+Capacity is the assessment of the ability to make a decision 'at the material time.'
+If information can be retained long enough for P to be able to make the relevant decision at the material time, that is sufficient, even if P cannot then retain that information for any longer period.